-Date format and separator for the imported files are indicated in the 'Settings' section.
-In order an import to be implemented correctly, date format and separator of an imported file should match the ones indicated in the application settings.
+Date format and separator for the imported files are indicated in 'Settings' section.
+In order an import to be implemented correctly, the date format and separator of an imported file should match the ones indicated in the application settings.

 A special service ('Logistics Services') is developed to automate the process of CSV and XLSX files import.

-A delivery planning includes several steps: choosing orders (step 1), choosing transport (step 2), and routes building (step 3).
+Delivery planning includes several steps: choosing orders (step 1), choosing transport (step 2), and routes building (step 3).
 The steps on delivery planning are performed using such interface elements as table (top part of the working area), map (bottom right part), and information block (bottom left part).

 Some peculiarities of a delivery planning:

 Information presented in the table is visualized on the map (click an element's line in order the map to be centered on the chosen element; indicate a flag in order the map to be scaled and centered in such a way that all the elements with indicated flags to be seen on it).
-Information on the particular element can be viewed directly from the map.
+Information on a particular element can be viewed directly from the map.
 To do so, summon a tooltip by clicking a necessary element.
 Moreover, the map can be used as a means of choosing orders.
 To choose elements on the map, use <ctrl> + click combination.
 To select several elements, hold <shift> and point out the area with the necessary elements on the map.

 Information presented in this block can be divided into 3 categories: information on the chosen element, general information on orders, and general information on routes.

 Information on a chosen element (order, unit) is shown upon clicking an element's line in the table and includes its detailed description.
 Order description is an information indicated upon order creation; unit description is an information indicated on 'Characteristics' tab of a unit properties dialog in the monitoring system.
 In the bottom of the information block there are buttons for editing or deleting an order chosen in the table.